 - A cover letter formally stating their application, countersigned by their head of department or equivalent and the names and contact details of two potential referees, who have agreed to be named and act as such.

-The winners of the Early-Stage Faculty Prizes 2023 are Dr. Rosemary Brown, University of Otago, New Zealand, Dr. Antonios Chatzigeorgiou, University of Athens, Greece, Dr. Thomas A. Jepps, University of Copenhagen, Denmark and Dr. Taylor Dick, University of Queensland, Australia.
+The winners of the Early-Stage Faculty Prizes 2023 were Dr. Rosemary Brown, University of Otago, New Zealand, Dr. Antonios Chatzigeorgiou, University of Athens, Greece, Dr. Thomas A. Jepps, University of Copenhagen, Denmark and Dr. Taylor Dick, University of Queensland, Australia.
 Congratulations!!

 IUPS Named Lectures